Can Democrats Do More to Stop the GOP Tax Cuts?

 Gary Cohn, the current head of Trump’s Council of Economic Advisors, has a net worth close to $600 million.
 He’s also the former President and CEO of Goldman Sachs, and was one of the main designers of the regressive Republican tax plan that will do much for his own wealth and Goldman’s, while screwing the little guy.

 Goldman has donated relatively equally to Democrats and Republicans.
-So is it too far of a stretch to think Democratic Congressional leadership may be sending them smoke signals that they didn’t make too big of an effort to stop massive tax breaks for corporations and the rich?
+So is it too far of a stretch to think Democratic Congressional leadership may be sending the donor class smoke signals that they didn’t make too big of an effort to stop massive tax breaks for corporations and the rich?

 Compare Congressional Democrats’ efforts to stop the Republican tax bill to their efforts to stop repeal of the ACA.
 In the fight to save the ACA, Democrats seemed everywhere, joining with Indivisible and other Resistance groups in an ultimately successful full-court press.